 By doing this, you’ve radically reduced the number of problems you need to focus on from 100% to some much smaller percentage (getting close to 10%).

 Attention Units – A metaphor I picked up from my best Microsoft manager (Chris Phillips).
 As leaders, we only have a certain number of Attention Units.
 Let’s say over the course of a month, you, as a typical workaholic manager, have a 1000 Attention Units you can spend giving your attention to work.
 It’s a zero sum game.
 Every activity you engage in uses attention units.
 Spend yours wisely.

-Of course if your team believes you will second guess the work they do, this will never work.
-Someday I’ll attempt to write down all my thoughts on how to ensure your teams buy-in to decisions and enable them to stick.
-But for now I’ll just point out that, as a leader, you have to consciously work on trusting your team.
-When you say “YOU figure it out” you have to MEAN IT and you have to be OK with the fact that what they come up with might not be to your liking.
+Of course, if your team believes you will second guess the work they do, this will never work.
+Someday I’ll attempt to write down all my thoughts on ensuring your teams’ buy-in to decisions and enable them to stick.
+But for now, I’ll point out that, as a leader, you have to consciously work on trusting your team.
+When you say “YOU figure it out,” you have to MEAN IT, and you have to be OK with the fact that what they come up with might not be to your liking.

 Think about it for a minute: We’re talking about issues that you and the team decided were NOT in the 10% bucket.
 You already decided that HOW the problem eventually gets solved DOES NOT MATTER.
 So get over it and move on.

 As your team brings you new issues, or you take existing issues off the “A” list to work on, ask the question “Will what I decide really have a material impact in 2 years?”
 If your experience, your gut, says “YES!” then it’s probably a 10% issue.
 Otherwise, it’s probably not.

 At this point, two things happen:

 - Issue #42 is on the cusp.
 I can’t tell if it is in the 10% bucket or not!
 What do I do?

 - Issue #11 is clearly a 10% issue.
 I have no idea how to decide?!?!?